- Managed Services

-As a custodian of organisational and/or customer data, you may be required to adhere to one or more specific standards due to legislative requirements, contractual obligations, or to prove a level of information security to customers.
+Information and cyber security compliance services help organisations to mitigate business risks by measuring, uplifting, and adhering to specific frameworks.
+Processing or holding organisational and/or customer data, may require you to adhere to one or more specific standards due to legislative requirements, contractual obligations, or to prove a level of information security to customers and third parties.

 The ISO 27001 Information Security Management is a globally recognised standard, providing a framework that dictates an Information Security Management System (ISMS) to which organisations adopt.
 While organisations may have adopted certain security measures to protect their informational assets, these can be unstructured, reactive, and based on identified threats at a point in time.
 ISO 27001 sets a series of mandated processes and controls that encompass the organisations’ information security holistically; it is not only related to IT teams and systems, but physical security, business continuity planning and non-IT informational assets.